AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 ![Recommendation details](assets/experience-audit-recommendation-details.png)

-When available, the expanded recommendation details also contains the percentage of the recommendations impact, to help focus on the most impactful changes.
+When available, the expanded recommendation details also contain the percentage of the recommendations impact, to help focus on the most impactful changes.

 Tap or click the **view pages** link in the details view to see the pages to which the recommendation applies.